ZERO20/summary_information/README.md

 # summary_information
-Sends summary information to a user about transactions made from a file mounted in a directory
+Sends summary information to a user about transactions made from a file `csv` mounted in a directory